SuffolkLITLab/prompts/README.md

     - Minute (00-59): `{{minutes2d}}`
     - Second (0-59): `{{seconds}}`
     - Second (00-59): `{{seconds2d}}`
 8. We look for any placeholders that aren't in the list above and prompt the user to provide a value.
-That is, if there is text encased in double curly brackets and it is not a predefined variable, like `{{What is your name?}}`, it will trigger a user prompt that echo's its content (e.g., they will see a text bubble containing, "What is your name?").
+That is, if there is text encased in double curly brackets and it is not a predefined variable, like `{{What is your name?}}`, it will trigger a user prompt that echo's its content (e.g., a text bubble containing, "What is your name?").
 After the user answers, the text of their reply will replace this placeholder (i.e., `{{What is your name?}}`).
 Note: if such a placeholder shows up multiple times in a single template or in a chain of templates triggering one after the other, the default behavior is to only ask the user to provide a reply once.
 To override this behavior place an asterisk before the closing brackets (i.e., `*}}`).
-9. After the template has been processed the behavior of your interaction is defined by the parameters found below the template text on _Templates and Settings_.
+9. After the template has been processed the behavior of your interaction is defined by the parameters found below the template text on _Templates & Settings_.
-    - Output Type: When you run this prompt template, should it echo back the text of the prompt or an LLM's reply?
+    - **Output Type:** When you run this prompt template, should it echo back the text of the prompt or an LLM's reply?
-    - Model: What model should be used (e.g. gpt-3.5-turbo).
+    - **Model:** What model should be used (e.g. gpt-3.5-turbo).
+(N/A if Output Type is Prompt)
-    - Temperature: How "random" should replies be (0-1), where 0 is very predictable and 1 is the most unpredictable.
+    - **Temperature:** How "random" should replies be (0-1), where 0 is very predictable and 1 is the most unpredictable.
+(N/A if Output Type is Prompt)
-    - Max Tokens: Max number of tokens to include in your answer.
+    - **Max Tokens:** Max number of tokens to include in your answer.
 1 token ~= 1.7 words.
 Smaller answers are quicker (and less expensive).
+(N/A if Output Type is Prompt)
-    - JSON: If your model supports JSON Mode, we will turn on JSON Mode, if not, we will alert you when output isn't proper JSON.
+    - **JSON:** If your model supports JSON Mode, we will turn on JSON Mode, if not, we will alert you when output isn't proper JSON.
-    - Output To: Decide where output should go (e.g., to the screen or the screen and the clipboard).
+    - **Output To:** Decide where output should go (e.g., to the screen or the screen and the clipboard).
-    - Post-run Behavior: After this prompt template is run, what next?
+    - **Post-run Behavior:** After this prompt template is run, what next?
 Should we stop, save the output to a file, chat, or trigger another prompt template?
 Note: if you choose DYNAMIC, this will trigger the prompt found in `{{passThrough["next"]}}`.
 See above for a discussion of variables.
     - Hide Button: Hide this template's button from the main list of interaction buttons.

 ## Trust and Safety